-6.1.
-Where approval is granted, the school principal will:

-(a) organize an orientation session for school staff, students and the parent, guardian or visitor;

-(b) identifying a location/process to be used for a bio-break, and/or water break;

-(i) access may be limited to certain activities, areas of the school, or certain times of the day, including but not limited to, where exclusion is required pursuant to the Health Protection and Promotion Act or the Food Safety and Quality Act 2001, which prohibit service animals from being in places where food is prepared, processed or handled.

-(ii) assessment may be required by the Board's Health and Safety Officer regarding health and safety issues applicable to different areas/activities in the school;

-(e) share information, including a notice to the community via a letter to parents/guardians; posting on the school's website / social media;
+- 6.1 Where approval is granted, the school principal/board personnel will: - (a) organize an orientation session for school staff, students and the parent, guardian or visitor; - (b) identify a location/process to be used for a bio-break, and/or water break; - (i) access may be limited to certain activities, areas of the school/board facility, or certain times of the day, including but not limited to, where exclusion is required pursuant to the Health Protection and Promotion Act or the Food Safety and Quality Act 2001, which prohibit service animals from being in places where food is prepared, processed or handled. - (ii) assessment may be required by the Board's Health and Safety Officer regarding health and safety issues applicable to different areas/activities in the school/board facility; - (c) share information, including a notice to the community via a letter to parents/guardians; posting on the school's website/social media.